-Publication details for Prof Olga EpitropakiEpitropaki, O. & Martin, R. (2013).
+Publication details for Professor Olga EpitropakiEpitropaki, O. & Martin, R. (2013).
 Transformational-transactional leadership and upward influence: The role of Relative Leader-Member Exchanges (RLMX) and Perceived Organizational Support (POS).
 The Leadership Quarterly 24(2): 299-315.

 - Publication type: Journal Article